 Step 6: Apply a Coat of Van Dyke Brown Glaze

 I wanted the tops to be just a bit more brown than they were at this point, so I finished the weathered wood table tops off with a coat of General Finishes Van Dyke Brown Glaze Effects.

 The brown glaze was the perfect product to finish off the layered weathered wood effect!

-To give the painted finish extra durability and make it easier to wipe down, I sprayed on 3 coats of my favorite top coat.
+To give the weathered wood gray finish extra durability and make it easier to wipe down, I sprayed on 3 coats of my favorite top coat.

 I know I just mentioned a lot of different products and brands.
 It honestly sounds harder than it really was.

-But the more layering you can add on, the better in this case!
+But the more layering you can do, the better in this case!

 Happy Painting friends!